nahla-nee/cutils/docs/str.md

 >`int cutilsStringResize(cutilsString *str, size_t len)`

 Attempts to resize the string to hold `len` characters.
+If `len` is greater than `str->len` the new memory is uninitialized, if you want to initialize it use `cutilsStringResizeRepeat`

 return value: